sskanishk/libredesk/README.md

   Distribute workload with auto assignment rules.
 Auto-assign conversations based on agent capacity or custom criteria.
 - **SLA Management**
   Set and track response time targets.
 Get notified when conversations are at risk of breaching SLA commitments.
-- **Business Intelligence**
+- **Custom attributes**
-  Connect your favorite BI tools like Metabase and create custom dashboards and reports with your support data—without lock-ins.
+  Create custom attributes for contacts or conversations such as the subscription plan or the date of their first purchase.
-- **AI-Assisted Response Rewrite**
+- **AI-Assist**
   Instantly rewrite responses with AI to make them more friendly, professional, or polished.
 - **Activity logs**
   Track all actions performed by agents and admins—updates and key events across the system—for auditing and accountability.
 - **Command Bar**
-  Opens with a simple shortcut (CTRL+k) and lets you quickly perform actions on conversations.
+  Opens with a simple shortcut (CTRL+K) and lets you quickly perform actions on conversations.

 And more checkout - [libredesk.io](https://libredesk.io)